Peddie School: Athletics

-The girls track team won the New Jersey indoor track Non-Public / Prep state championship in 1928 and 1929.
+The girls track team won the New Jersey indoor track Non-Public/Prep state championship in 1928 and 1929.

 Football rivalry

-Peddie's arch-rival is Blair Academy, and the two schools compete every year during the second week of November for the Potter-Kelley Cup.
+Peddie's rival is Blair Academy, and the two schools compete every year during the second week of November for the Potter-Kelley Cup.
 The day of the football competition, which alternates yearly between campuses, is known as Blair Day at Peddie (and Peddie Day at Blair).
 The game between the two schools is the oldest football rivalry in New Jersey and ranks among the oldest in the country.

 Crew

 Peddie's crew team was first recognized on the national stage in 1993, when the men's midweight 4+ won a Youth National Championship title in Occaquan, VA.
 This feat was nearly repeated three years later, with Peddie coming in second in the same event by less than half a second.
 In 2006, the Peddie Girls' Varsity Four won the United States Youth National Championship, a regatta hosting the strongest club and scholastic teams in the nation.
 They won again in 2007, defending their U.S. Youth National Regatta title.
 In 2008, Peddie's Girls' Varsity Four placed third in their division at the Head of the Charles Regatta and returned to the Youth National in Ohio, placing second.
 The men's varsity four also traveled to Ohio, placing twelve in the Varsity Lightweight Four event.
 In 2009 the girls and boys returned to the National Championships.
 The girls regained their first place position, and the men placed sixth in the Petite Final of the Heavyweight Varsity Four.
 The women then continued on to the Henley Women's Regatta in England, setting a course record on their way to the final and eventually placing second.